 Apple-themed Rice Bin:

-This rice lasts YEARS!
-You can scoop it & dump it & pour it.
-It works on a ton of things, like fine motor skills.
 It is fun.
 You can add anything: scoops, bowls, trinkets...and it is new and exciting every time!

-Here is the link to our Blog post that shows you step-by-step instructions for THREE different methods!!
+Here is the link to our Blog post that shows you step-by-step instructions for all THREE different methods!!

 I try to think of how I can recycle & reuse materials over & over to make it easy on myself.
 A piece of cardboard & bottle caps can go a very long way!!